 If you believe you have a case as a consumer, then seeking legal advice in complicated matters or those that fall outside of the 30-day window is advisable.
 The right to refunds does not apply to all goods (for example, digital downloads such as apps, games, music or eBooks are exempt), but a specialist legal expert will be well placed to provide more assistance given your case.

-For example, if a dishwasher or washing machine fails resulting in a flood in your home, it may be necessary to claim for damage to carpets, flooring, electrical sockets or soft furnishings.
-The amount of damages that can be claimed for will typically be a reflection of the cost incurred to return the property to its former state.
+For example, if a dishwasher or washing machine fails, resulting in a flood in your home, it may be necessary to claim for damage to carpets, flooring, electrical sockets or soft furnishings.
+The number of damages that can be claimed for will typically be a reflection of the cost incurred to return the property to its former state.